 You can see if you like an inflatable kayak or a hardshell kayak and decide which one is the best fit.
 You might find that an inflatable is easier for you because it’s wider, as an example.
 Renting a kayak is a great way to learn how challenging kayaking is.

 Weather conditions can make kayaking hard

-Different weather conditions, like wind, rain, cold, can make kayaking hard.
+Different weather conditions, like wind, rain, and cold, can make kayaking hard.
 The wind is tricky for a couple of reasons.
-The wind blowing in your face is an added element that is challenging, and you are fighting an uphill battle.
+First, the wind blowing in your face is an added element that is challenging, and you are fighting an uphill battle.

 The right equipment

 The right equipment can make or break your kayaking experience, and when you are just getting started, there is a lot to consider because there are so many choices when it comes to equipment.
 First, you need to choose the right kayak, paddle, life jacket, etc.